krivenko/libcommute/doc/loperator/state_vector.rst

 N-fermion sector views
 ----------------------

-There are two more specialized flavours of the basis mapping views called :math:`N`-fermion sector views and :math:`N`-fermion multisector views.
+There are two more specialised flavours of the basis mapping views called :math:`N`-fermion sector views and :math:`N`-fermion multisector views.
 They can come in handy when working with particle-number preserving models with fermions.
 If a model involves :math:`M` fermionic degrees of freedom, then